 It’s important to note that although all your relevant information is now visible in the MLS, all other efforts to sell your home rest solely on you.
 The visibility and marketing of your listing are directly affected by your efforts, whether that be advertising on social media, hosting open houses, or reaching out to agents in the area.

 Do Flat Fee MLS Listings Work?

 That means that you will be required to do the rest, such as take your own photos of the property before listing, print out your own fliers, post your own signs, host your own open houses, negotiate the price, and see the home through to closing.
-If you are hoping to pay a flat rate fee with more services than just sticking your home on the MLS, we recommend reading this article here.

 What are the benefits of a Flat Fee MLS?

 If you’re an experienced seller that doesn’t need representation, and you’re willing to do a little legwork to save on commissions, the benefits of a flat fee MLS listing service can seem appealing.
 Because most home buyers begin their search for a home online, paying for the opportunity to have yours included on most major home search sites means you don’t have to work as hard to advertise for the sale of your home.